 Parents and Godparents must attend a Baptism Class

 Holy Family holds a Baptism preparation class every other month.
 In order for parents and godparents to receive the full benefit of the class, we ask that children not accompany parents.
 Babysitting is available during the class.
-Call Mary Ellen McBee in the pastoral office for dates and reservations.
+Call Genni Sayers in the pastoral office for dates and reservations.

 Parents are highly encouraged to attend a class prior to their child’s birth.
 Baptism classes at another Catholic parish are acceptable with a form or letter being remitted to Holy Family stating who, when and where the class was attended.